 - Long-term safety of tacrolimus 0.03% ointment is not known.
 Lymphoma, skin cancer, and other types of cancer have rarely happened in people treated with tacrolimus 0.03% ointment.
+It is not known if tacrolimus 0.03% ointment caused this effect.
 Do not use tacrolimus 0.03% ointment without a break for a long time unless told to do so by the doctor.
-Use only on skin that has eczema.
+Use only on the affected skin.
 If you have questions, talk with the doctor.

 - This medicine is not approved for use in children younger than 2 years of age.
 Talk with the doctor.

 - It is used to treat eczema.

 - It may be given to you for other reasons.
 Talk with the doctor.